National Basketball League (Lithuania)

-The National Basketball League (NKL) (Nacionalinė krepšinio lyga), also known as 7bet-NKL for sponsorship reasons, is the second-tier basketball minor league in Lithuania.
+The National Basketball League (NKL) (Nacionalinė krepšinio lyga), also known as 7bet-NKL for sponsorship reasons, is the second-tier basketball division in Lithuania.
 It is placed below the top division Lietuvos krepšinio lyga (LKL).
 The competition currently consists of 15 teams.
 The champions of the league have the option to promote to the LKL.
-However, this rarely happens, as most clubs do not meet the requirements for budget and seating capacity.
+However, this rarely happens, as most clubs do not meet the budgetary and arena infrastructure related requirements.

 History

 The league was established in 2005, when the second division LKAL (Lietuvos Krepšinio A Lyga, Lithuanian Basketball A League) was abolished and split into two divisions, the NKL, which is its direct successor, and the newly founded third division RKL.

+The inaugural season featured 16 teams, with Akademija-MRU Vilnius claiming the first championship.
+Operating across Lithuanian municipalities to grow the sport locally, the league's size has fluctuated between 14 and 19 participants throughout its history.
+The NKL functions under a system of promotion and relegation; the league champion earns the right to promote to the top-flight LKL, while the lowest-ranked teams face demotion to the RKL.
+The league features both independent clubs, such as BC Sūduva, and the reserve teams of major LKL clubs like Žalgiris Kaunas and Rytas Vilnius.

 Current teams and venues

 NKL necessitates an arena with a seating capacity of 500 in order to enter in the competition.